 Aluminum Thermal Straps

-Flexible Thermal Links
+Solderless Flexible Thermal Links

 TAI no longer offers aluminum foil thermal straps, due to low customer demand and high manufacturing costs when compared with copper straps.
 While aluminum thermal straps/aluminum thermal links (AlTS) may be beneficial in some very limited applications, it is important to understand that AlTS are really only one type of thermal strap that should be considered for a unique combination of performance parameters.
 For example, AlTS can sometimes have a slight advantage over copper thermal straps (CuTS®) and graphite thermal straps (GFTS®) under a very narrow set of parameters that include trade offs between thermal conductance, mass, volume, and stiffness.
-And while aluminum thermal straps may seem ideal for a particular application, they are not able to outperform a copper or graphite thermal strap unless:

 2) Aluminum straps are limited to stacked-foil configurations that do not provide good flexibility on each axes.
 This means that curvature must be included in the thermal strap design to permit directional flexibility between the strap ends.
 When this is done, more mass and volume are added to the strap in order to maintain a specified thermal conductance, thereby reducing any benefit over copper braided thermal straps.